NikolasSi/isalos.docs.github.io/docs/data_transformation/31normalizer.md

 {: .no_toc }

 1. Select `Data Transformation` $$\rightarrow$$ `Normalizers` $$\rightarrow$$ `Z Score`.
 1. Select the columns that are going to be standardized by clicking on the arrow buttons [3] and moving columns between the `Excluded Columns` [1] and `Included Columns` [2] lists.
 The columns containing categorical values are not subject to normalization.
-In this case only columns A and C are going to be normalized.
+In this case only columns "A" and "C" are going to be normalized.
 1. Click on the `Execute` button [4] to apply the standardization on the selected columns.

 <div style="text-align: center;">